20 Signs of A Psychopath: Recognize Their Toxic Traits

 • Frequent changes in residence or personal circumstances

-Real-life example: Andrew Cunanan, a spree killer who murdered five people, including fashion designer Gianni Versace, in 1997, displayed a lack of long-term goals.
-He lived a transient lifestyle, moving from place to place and engaging in various short-term relationships.
+Real-life example: Andrew Cunanan, once again.
+He murdered the famous fashion designer, Gianni Versace, in 1997.
+He lived a transient lifestyle, moving from place to place and having various short-term relationships.

 19. Poor Behavioral Controls